Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

         # Convert it to OpenCV BGR (for color output):
         img = inframe.getCvBGR()
 ```
 Here's an image I read in on my video stream.
-I'm using a resolution of 640 X 480.
-We'll see how it changes as we go through each step.
+I'm using a resolution of 640X480.
+We'll see how this image changes as we go through each step.

 <p align="center">
   <img src= "https://raw.githubusercontent.com/Me-ghana/Coin-Counter/master/CoinImages/CoinStep1.png" width = "450">